Now the 1846 Blodgett House structure has been moved, preserved

 renovated 1846 Blodgett House was on Saturday December 14, 2019.
 The

-Bright event at the Downers Grove Museum this year featured
+Bright event at the Downers Grove Museum then featured

 public tours inside the pioneer home as described on the Park District's website.

 Regular monthly tours are now being offered at the

 Blodgett's pioneer house.
 Please sign up for your tour in advance on the Park